info201a-s19/INFO-201_Final_Project/README.md

 We wanted to learn more about flights in the United States.

 ## What other examples of data driven project have you found related to this domain (share at least 3)?
+- There is a package called `nycflights13` which detail all the flights to and from NYC in 2013.

 ## What data-driven questions do you hope to answer about this domain (share at least 3)?
 - What is the largest airline by passenger count?